soundpress/RulesOfNYC/docs/c14/index.rst

          (C) Final inspection.
 After final clean-up, and re-painting if necessary, has been completed, a final inspection shall be made by a third party retained by the owner who is independent of the owner and the contractor.
 The final clearance evaluation shall include a visual inspection and lead-contaminated dust clearance testing.
 Three wipe samples shall be collected and tested from each room or area where work has been conducted; one wipe sample contaminated dust clearance samples shall be collected and tested from the floor in rooms or areas immediately adjacent to the work area.

          (D) Clearance for re-occupancy.

-Lead-contaminated dust levels in excess of the following constitute contamination and require repetition of the clean-up and testing process in all areas where such levels are found.
+            (a) Lead-contaminated dust levels in excess of the following constitute contamination and require repetition of the clean-up and testing process in all areas where such levels are found.
 Areas where every lead-contaminated dust sample result is below the following levels may be cleared for re-occupancy: